Anti-Palestinian racism: Germany

 Palestinians in Germany have described a "crackdown and criminalisation" of Palestinians which has included police violence at protests, racial profiling, censorship, and violations of their human rights.
 Majed Abusalama, co-founder of Palestine Speaks in Germany, suggests German anti-Palestinianism is increasing.

-In 2019, the Bundestag declared the BDS movement to be a form of antisemitism.
+In 2019, the Bundestag declared the Boycott, Divestment and Sanctions (BDS) movement to be a form of antisemitism.
 In response, the BDS movement condemned the motion as anti-Palestinian.
 The Palestinian B.D.S.
 National Committee issued a statement declaring the motion an "anti-Palestinian...McCarthyite and unconstitutional resolution passed by the German Parliament."
 British musician Brian Eno has argued that pro-Palestinian artists are subjected to "censorship and inquisitorial McCarthyism" due to the actions of the German government and anti-Palestinian groups.

 On 27 April 2023, ahead of the 75th anniversary of Israel's independence, or for Palestinians the 75th anniversary of the Nakba, prominent German politician and president of the European Commission Ursula von der Leyen referred to Israel as a "vibrant democracy" in the Middle East that "made the desert bloom" in remarks criticized by the foreign ministry of the Palestinian Authority as a "propagandist discourse" propagating an "anti-Palestinian racist trope" and a "whitewashing" of Israeli occupation.

 Germany's relationship with Palestine has been described as "complex".
 At present, Germany's political class exhibits a "zealous identification with Israel" that is "often explained in terms of the country's past".
 Alternative readings, however, view this trend as a "qualitatively new phenomenon in Germany largely unrelated to moral considerations pertaining to the Nazi era".
 Hannah C. Tzuberi argues that German manifestations of "anti-antisemitism" (which has been described as "a defining marker of post-war German identity") can go beyond the identification of Germans with Jews, sometimes leading to the identification of German gentiles as Jews, and the identification of Germany as Israel.

 A 2024 study examined the influence of the 2009 proclamation of a German "reason of state" (Staatsräson) regarding Israel, on the perception of Palestinians.
 The authors documented a removal of Palestine-related content from educational curricula, a narrowing of the range of opinions, and the criminalization of Palestinian voices.

 In 2020, scholars and artists began accusing Germany of a "witch hunt" against those who express pro-Palestinian solidarity.
 The European Legal Support Center (ELSC) has also accused Germany of human rights violations for laws which it says amount to suppression of pro-Palestinian activism, which it says particularly affects Jews and Palestinians.
 Artists for Palestine says Germany has censured a number of artists for expressing pro-Palestinian sentiment, include Kamila Shamsie, Kae Tempest, Young Fathers, Talib Kwelli, Walid Raad and Nirit Sommerfeld.